sgupta1487-art/analytics-dashboard-qa-checklist/analytics-dashboard-qa-checklist.md

 - [ ] Historical data does not change unexpectedly

 ---

+### Notes
+- This checklist is based on common analytics QA failures observed in real-world implementations.
+- Teams are encouraged to adapt or extend it based on organizational standards.

+### Version
+v1.0

 ## 8. Final Review & Sign-Off
 - [ ] Stakeholder review completed